authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The BIMI-Selector header SHOULD be DKIM-signed.

-The following are brief examples on BIMI record discovery, see #indicator_discovery for full description.
+The following are brief examples on BIMI record discovery, see [Indicator Discovery](#indicator-discovery) for full description.

+### Header Examples

+#### No BIMI-Selector Header

-Example 1 - The domain example.com does not send with a BIMI-Selector header.
+The domain example.com does not send with a BIMI-Selector header.

+    From: sender@example.com

 The MTA would lookup default._bimi.example.com for the BIMI DNS record.

+#### With BIMI-Selector Header

+The domain example.com sends with a BIMI-Selector header:

     From: sender@example.com

-Example 2 - The domain example.com sends with a BIMI-Selector header:

-From: sender@example.com
     BIMI-Selector: v=bimi1; s=selector;

 The MTA would lookup selector._bimi.example.com.

+#### MISSING EXAMPLE - TZINK WHAT WAS IT - Malformed header?

+THIS EXAMPLE IS MISSING AND WE WOULD LIKE IT BACK PLEASE

+#### Invalid BIMI-Selector Header

-Example 4 - The domain example.com sends with a BIMI-Selector header, but does not include the required field 'v=':
+The domain example.com sends with a BIMI-Selector header, but does not include the required field 'v=':

     From: sender@example.com
     BIMI-Selector: s=selector;

-The MTA would ignore this header, and lookup default._bimi.example.example.
+The MTA would ignore this header, and lookup default._bimi.example.com.

+### Header Signing

-In Example 2 and Example 3, the BIMI-Selector SHOULD be signed by DKIM, or it MAY be sufficient if the message passes SPF/DMARC alignment.
+The BIMI-Selector SHOULD be signed by DKIM, or it MAY be sufficient if the message passes SPF/DMARC alignment or some other email authentication mechanism that does not rely on DKIM but satisfies Receiver policy.
 Some MTAs will require DKIM/DMARC alignment, while others will only require SPF/DMARC alignment.
 Some receivers will require the domain to publish a DMARC record of p=quarantine or p=reject, while some receivers may only require alignment, absent a strong DMARC policy.
+BIMI leaves these decisions up to the mail receivers.

 General Record Format {#general-record-format}
 ----------------------